-The forecasts presented here take into account reasonable estimates of the impacts of COVID-19 as they are currently understood.
-However, it is important to note that the impacts of COVID-19 still carry a significant amount of uncertainty related to increased project expenditure and delivery time, and the potential sale prices and timeframes for divestment of Crown land. Ōtākaro will continue to ascertain the impacts of the pandemic from both project and land divestment perspectives such that the forecasts presented may materially change.
+The amended forecasts presented here take into account reasonable estimates of the impacts of COVID-19 as they are currently understood.
+However, it is important to note that the impacts of COVID-19 still carry a significant amount of uncertainty related to increased project expenditure and delivery time. Ōtākaro will continue to ascertain the impacts of the pandemic on projects such that the forecasts presented may materially change.